CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Security/how-to-securely-connect.md

 }}}

 ### Description
-This KB article assumes that you've created a new virtual server on Lumen Private Cloud on VMware Cloud Foundation™.
-If not, follow this guide to [Create a Server](../General/creating-a-server.md), then return to this guide.
+This KB article assumes that you've created a new virtual server on Lumen Private Cloud on VMware Cloud Foundation™ (LPC on VCF).
+If not, follow this guide to [Create a Server](../General/creating-a-server.md), and then return to this guide.

 Now what?
 How do you securely connect to your servers?
 This KB article describes how to use SSL VPN-Plus to securely connect to your servers.

 Note: This KB article assumes that you have already setup SSL VPN-Plus in your Lumen Private Cloud on VMware Cloud Foundation environment.
-If not, follow this guide to [Configure SSL VPN-Plus](configuring-sslvpn-plus.md), then return to this guide.
+If not, follow this guide to [Configure SSL VPN-Plus](configuring-sslvpn-plus.md), and then return to this guide.

 ### Steps

-* Go to the path to your SSL VPN-Plus endpoint, and login using your SSL VPN-Plus credentials.
+* Go to the path to your SSL VPN-Plus endpoint, and log in using your SSL VPN-Plus credentials.

   ![SSL VPN-Plus](../../images/dccf/how-to-securely-connect1.png)